Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Volatility Forecasting

-As the first step our study, we studied deep learning architectures that may surpass the classical financial models used in the literature for volatility forecasting.

-As a general setup of forecasting models, historic data is used to predict the next value of a target variable.
-Typically, volatility is predicted based on feature vectors that relate to past price returns, e.g., as is done in GARCH~\cite{nino_garch}, or to volatility, as in (H)AR-RV~\cite{ARCH_HAR}.
-In this part of the study, we considered GARCH and AR-RV models as \emph{classic econometric baselines}, and compared their performance to deep learning models that utilize the same financial information.
+As a first step, we studied which deep learning architectures may surpass the classical financial models.
+We use a general setup of forecasting models, where historic data is used to predict the next value of a target variable.
+Typically, volatility is predicted based on feature vectors that relate to past price returns, e.g., as is done in GARCH~\cite{nino_garch}, or to past volatility estimates, as in (H)AR-RV~\cite{ARCH_HAR}.
+In this part of the study, we considered GARCH and AR-RV models as \emph{classical econometric baselines}, and compared their performance to \emph{deep learning models} that utilize the same financial information.